-A primary tenet of Industrial Engineering is: To properly justify a process change you first optimize the existing process, then define the proposed process and make your CBA’s (Cost-Benefit-Analyses) for both.
-From weighing these you will then derive your best course of action.
+An economic tenet of Industrial Engineering is: When justifying a process change you first economically optimize the existing process, then economically define the proposed process and make your CBA’s (Cost-Benefit-Analyses) for both.
+Weighing each you will then derive your best course of action.
 Speaking from painful experience as a Manufacturing Process Engineer, you will make this mistake only once.
 Somewhere in a dark corner of a semiconductor facility (or hopefully a scrap pile) lies my personal ill-advised, sophisticated process equipment humiliation!

-The makings of similar embarrassments are appearing within the hydronics heating industry.
-Hydronic component suppliers can be placed into three primary groups: boiler, distribution and radiation providers.
-They correspond to the three basic elements of the hydronic heating process.
-Component suppliers define the scope and applications of their products within a heating system, but that’s all.
-History and physics now become excellent teachers.
+The makings of similar embarrassments are continually appearing within the component-driven hydronics heating industry.
+Hydronic component suppliers can be placed into three primary groups: boiler, distribution and radiation providers, corresponding to the three basic elements of the hydronic heating process.
+Component suppliers define the scope and applications of their products within a heating “system”, but that’s all.
+History and physics now can become excellent teachers.

 A century ago there were two competing water-based energy heating methods, Gravity Hot Water and Steam.
 Both were based upon the natural (gravitational) convection attribute of water in the liquid or the vapor state, respectively.
 Energy distribution from a boiler to radiation required no external energy, only variation of the fuel supply ….. more heat, more fuel.
 Powered burners and thermostats were added for control.
 Pumps (circulators) doomed gravity water by adding zone management while reducing costs.
 Thus the modern hydronic heating system evolved.

 The old Gravity Heating System featured a large boiler, proportioned larger piping and radiation, typically all cast iron and pipe.
-They were skillfully defined and installed, used no distribution energy and lasted almost indefinitely, a tough act to follow.
+They were skillfully defined and installed, needed no distribution energy and lasted almost indefinitely, a tough act to follow.
 Its modern contemporary uses a much smaller (albeit more efficient) boiler, features multiple, circulated zones with smaller piping and radiation.
-Arguably it trades off fuel efficiency and comfort convenience for some increased distribution energy and “sophistication”.
+Arguably it trades off fuel efficiency and convenience with increased distribution energy and “sophistication”.

 The sophistication referred is almost entirely within the distribution element of hydronic heating systematization.
 This is the consequence of a component-driven marketplace, as prior mentioned.
 The contemporary build-in-place method of system installations relegates hydronic interconnection of boiler to radiation in particular as “The Plumber’s Playground” wherein there are few rules and little consequence.
 Every system differs in a similar application, and therefore all perform differently in practice.

-We currently have a series of up to six-year installed appliance “Beta Sites” that have now aggregated over twenty-five years service with no system-related calls!
+We currently have a series of up to eight-year installed appliance “Beta Sites” that have now aggregated over 50 years service with no system-related calls!
 Two oil-contamination incidents did occur and last year a power line short-circuit blew out every control on a system.
-Our appliance is comprised of all standard, domestic trade components, so it was restored within the day.
+Our appliance is comprised of all standard, domestic trade components, so heat was restored within the day.

 Our “appliance economics” haven’t been mentioned but are profound.
 Very significant complexity, material/labor content reduction and extended operating life vs. traditional architecture eclipse contemporary materials and methods.
 This observation was similarly but subtly affirmed in the 2019 Annual Boiler Report by several contributors opining that in effect it’s still hard to beat the economics of a well designed and installed cast iron boiler system.
-Their commentary and our natural (gravity) convection appliance development experience confirm that the existing, i.e. the “pre-condensing” process has yet to be optimized, to our potential peril.
+Their commentary and our natural (gravity) convection appliance development experience confirm that the prior cast-iron, i.e. the “pre-condensing boiler” process had yet to be optimized, to our peril.
 But try to find trade journalism and process development efforts to the contrary!

 So, is history due to repeat?
-That is, will a hydronic “Model Delta-T” displace this industry’s “Carriage Makers”, or will there be yet another technical “skeleton” in my closet?
+That is, will a hydronic “Model Delta-T” displace the heating industry’s “Carriage Makers”, or will there be yet another technical “skeleton” in my closet?